44 GREAT ATTRACTIONS IN MOAB, UTAH

 ✮ Brumley Arch - a medium-sized arch in the forests of the La Sal Mountains

-✮ Picture Frame Arch & Balcony Arch - located in the 'Behind the Rocks' area
+✮ Picture Frame Arch & Balcony Arch - two impressive arches located off Behind the Rocks Road south of Moab; 4x4 likely required

-✮ Pritchett Arch - a huge and impressive arch that requires a long 4x4 road and a short hike to reach
+✮ Pritchett Arch - a huge and extremely impressive arch that requires a long 4x4 road and a short hike to reach

 ✮ Uranium Arch - a large arch that is normally reached with a 4x4 high-clearance vehicle, but you can also mountain bike or hike to it

 There is a lot to see and do along Potash Road/UT-279, which is one of the primary backcountry routes of the Moab area.
 The first half of this road is paved but the second half is an increasingly rough dirt road.
 The road begins on the west side of I-191 about 4 miles north of downtown Moab.
-Here is a mileage guide to help you find the key attractions along this beloved driving route:

-✮ Mile 4.6 - Wall Street (a popular rock climbing area)
+✮ Mile 4.6 - Wall Street - a popular rock climbing area

-✮ Mile 5.0 - petroglyphs (includes the 'paper dolls'; an 'Indian Writing' road sign indicates where to park)
+✮ Mile 5.0 - petroglyphs - includes the 'paper dolls'; an 'Indian Writing' road sign indicates where to park

-✮ Mile 5.1 - petroglyphs (includes the 'bear hunt'; located about 500 feet beyond past the 'paper dolls')
+✮ Mile 5.1 - petroglyphs - includes the 'bear hunt'; located about 500 feet beyond past the 'paper dolls'

-✮ Mile 5.9 - petroglyphs and dinosaur tracks; you can also hike to Longbow Arch (although moderate rock scrambling is required)
+✮ Mile 5.9 - petroglyphs and dinosaur tracks - you can also hike to Longbow Arch (although moderate rock scrambling is required)

 ✮ Mile 13.5 - T-junction with Long Canyon Road

-✮ Mile 16.6 - drive across a cattle guard
+✮ Mile 16.6 - drive across a cattle guard in the road

 ✮ Mile 16.7 - Potash Boat Ramp